5 minute read.

 If you reflect on your past jobs, you will notice you have probably been in one or more of these quadrants before.
 For me, I recognized my first job as a cashier would have placed me in 4th quadrant.
 Josh recognized his job as a baker at Tim Horton’s landed him in the 2nd quadrant.

-Neither of these positions were ones that we wanted to pursue a career with.
+Neither of these positions was one that we wanted to pursue a career with.
 None the less, it was a true reminder that our career is one of only a few things that we really get to decide on so it’s important that we find align ourselves with the one we love and are skilled in.

 How Do You Find Your Perfect Job?